 Flight Over Fight

-As every Bang2writer knows, I spend a lot of reading specs and unpublished novels through The B2W Scriptreading Consultancy – but I also consume A LOT of published and produced content, as well.
+As every Bang2writer knows, I spend a lot of reading specs and unpublished novels … But I also consume A LOT of published and produced content, as well.
 I try to read at least one book a week, plus I’ll watch a minimum of two movies and probably about 6-8 hours of television (especially continuing drama).
 I’ll also consume easily 50 pieces of content a week from the web (stories, transmedia and fanfic as well as investigative journalism, craft articles, profiles and case studies etc).

 So, as I’ve written many times on this blog, I’m uniquely placed to notice the various familiar patterns and ideas that turn up AGAIN AND AGAIN in spec and produced/published content.
 Just recently I’ve been researching for Book 3, so I’ve been concentrating on thriller.
 Given this includes ‘flight or fight’, these stories will obviously include characters literally running for their lives (before being forced to engaged with the antagonist).